coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

   image: Wim3.png
 ---

-_This is the first blog post of a new serie entitled “Build it with Coveo”.
+_This is the first blog post of a new series entitled “Build it with Coveo.”.
 The serie will present innovative use cases for the Coveo Platform, always including full code samples._

 Coveo customers use the platform in a multitude of ways.
-Many in the consulting, resource management business often ask us if our search technology could help them better match resources and project.
+Many in the consulting and resource management business often ask us if our search technology could help them better match resources and project.

 ## Use case:
-What if you want to find the best peer/employee with knowledge around “Artificial Intelligence”?
-Moreover, what if you need to add constraints such as “available for the next two months”?
+What if you want to find the best peer/employee with knowledge around “Artificial Intelligence.”?
+What if you need to add constraints such as “available for the next two months.”?
 ![RL1]({{ site.baseurl }}/images/ResourceLocator/RL1.png)

 ## Typical approach/solution:
-When using a search engine, your default behavior will be to organize your search journey as follow:
+When using a search engine, your default behavior will be to organize your search journey as follows:

 * First search in your Resume database/repository for people with “Artificial Intelligence” in their resume
-* Once suitable individuals are identified, you’ll look up their locations
+* Once suitable individuals are identified, look up their locations
-* Once you know the locations, check in the HR database if they are working on a project in the next 2 months It is very time consuming and arguably not very efficient.
+* Once you know their location, check in the HR database if they are working on a project in the next 2 months

+This is very time consuming and arguably not very efficient.
 You can do better!
 How can we improve this whole journey?
 Easy: build an index containing all the data you need and surface it into a Resource Locator interface everybody can use.

 ## What do you need?
 Before you start building a UI, you need to have (at least part of) the following data available.
-The data you need is:
+For each person you need:

-* People records (are they in Active Directory, or in a Database?).
+* People records (are they in Active Directory, or in a Database?)
-* For each Person you need an ID to identify them (like an employee unique ID)).
+* For each Person you need an ID to identify them (like an employee unique ID))
 * Resumes.
-The metadata of the resume should mention the unique employee ID.
+The metadata of the resume should mention the unique employee ID
 * Availability database.
-When is a person available should be stored in here (typically HR-IS systems, ERP, etc.).
+When is a person available should be stored in here (typically HR-IS systems, ERP, etc.)

 Since you’ll probably want to geocode the cities so you can display everything nicely on a map, you’ll need a database with cities and/or zip codes (and their Latitude/Longitude).

 <!-- more -->

-## Phase A. Getting the content into our index
+## Phase A. Getting the content into your index

-You first need to make sure that we get the content into a single index.
-Coveo provides connectors to index most of the data wherever it comes from (database, salesforce, sitemaps, custom repository using the push API, etc.).
+You first need to make sure that all the content is in a single index.
+Coveo provides connectors to index most of the data wherever it comes from (database, Salesforce, sitemaps, custom repository using the push API, etc.).

-In this example I am using 3 “Push sources” to get the content we want inside the index.
+In this example I am using 3 “Push sources” to get the desired content in the index.
-For more info on Coveo’s Push API: [Push API](https://developers.coveo.com/display/public/CloudPlatform/Push+API+Reference)
+For more info on Coveo’s Push API: [Push API Reference](https://developers.coveo.com/x/fIQAAg)

-We have one challenge: our People records do not contain the Lat/Lon for the location and the availability data.
-We could of course gather that before we push the content, but we can also use an “Indexing Pipeline Extension” which can be called before each record is added to the Coveo index.
+There is one more challenge: the People records do not contain the Latitude/Longitude for the location and the availability data.
+Of course I could gather that before I push the content, but I can also use an “Indexing Pipeline Extension” which can be called before each record is added to the Coveo index.
-For more info: [Extensions](https://onlinehelp.coveo.com/en/cloud/extensions.htm) and [Extension API](https://developers.coveo.com/display/public/CloudPlatform/Extension+API+Reference).
+For more info: [Extensions](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=326) and [Push API Reference](https://developers.coveo.com/x/fIQAAg).

 The steps involved for enriching the data are:

-* Step 1.
-Getting the [Lat/Lon] for a Zipcode/City from a DynamoDB database (hosted on AWS) - don’t worry: if you are an Azure fan, you can refactor the code
+* 1. Getting the [Latitude/Longitude] for a Zipcode/City from a DynamoDB database (hosted on AWS) - don’t worry: if you are an Azure fan, you can refactor the code.
-* Step 2.
-Getting the [Availability] for a person from a DynamoDB database (hosted on AWS)
+* 2. Getting the [Availability] for a person from a DynamoDB database (hosted on AWS).
-* Step 3.
-Getting an image for the person and add it to the thumbnail of the search result
+* 3. Getting an image for the person and add it to the thumbnail of the search result.

-Extensions can also log data, which can be retrieved later, but I found it easier to log the results into an index field (called [myerr]), so I can use the Coveo Content Browser to examine the progress/debugging of my script.
+Extensions can also log data, which can be retrieved later, but I found it easier to log the results into an index field (called ```myerr```), so I can use the Coveo Content Browser to examine the progress/debugging of my script.
+Using a field for should only be enabled for debugging purposes.
 ``` python
 myerr=''